sawyerbfuller/pi-music-server/README.md

 8. shutdown the pi ``sudo shutdown now``
 9. copy music onto the /music folder of the card from your desktop computer and then restart the pi
 10. on your sonos phone app, add the new music library to sonos (from https://support.sonos.com/s/article/257?language=en_US)
 * go to "Settings .. system ...
 Music Library ...
-Music Library Setup ... + Add Shared Music Folder" and type in ``//<IP address from step 4>/music`` and the files should appear under "Music Library" when you open the Browse menu at the bottom of the screen.
+Music Library Setup ... + Add Shared Music Folder" and type in ``//<IP address from step 4>/music``
 * note: on a Mac, you can check that you can access the file server by, in Finder, "go to file … connect to server", and entering ``smb:<IP address from step 4>\``.
+11. The files should appear under "Music Library" when you open the Browse menu at the bottom of the screen, and play with a tap.